This post was updated on August 27, 2021

 For many knowledge workers, the new normal of working from home still doesn’t feel normal at all.
 Maybe you’re heading back to the office, or maybe you’re hoping to continue working from home indefinitely.

 Regardless of where you’re working, I’ve got some road-tested tips to help you avoid distractions.
 Most of these are modified versions of tips I provide for managing distractions in the office.
 They are useful while working from home, also, because really being productive isn’t so much about where you work, it’s more about how you work.

-What follows are expanded thoughts on one of my recent articles for Harvard Business Review, Is it Even Possible to Focus on Anything Right Now?
+What follows are expanded thoughts on one of my articles for Harvard Business Review, Is it Even Possible to Focus on Anything Right Now?